GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 Over the past 8 years,
 we have added tens of thousands of unit, performance and integration tests.
-In addition, we have developed comprehensive metrics measuring many aspects of how Chrome's rendering behaves in local testing, in performance benchmarks, and in the wild on real sites, with real users and devices.
+In addition, we have developed comprehensive metrics measuring many aspects of how Chromium's rendering behaves in local testing, in performance benchmarks, and in the wild on real sites, with real users and devices.